Jones Academy (Oklahoma)

+History

+It was established in 1891.
+In 1894, Jane Austin McCurtain was appointed superintendent.
+She held this role until 1895, when the Atoka Agreement transferred control of Choctaw schools to the U.S. government, which led to her dismissal along with other Choctaw administrators.

 In 2006 the school proposed spending $7,162,560 to build its current 40273 sqft elementary facility.

 Curriculum

 Elementary school is provided on-site.
 Hartshorne Public Schools supervises the elementary academic program, and for grades 7-12 students attend Hartsthorne public schools, with Jones acting as their dormitory only.
 Because the institution outsources instruction for grades 7–12, the National Center for Education Statistics (NCES) counts it as a 1-6 school.